AshokNair7/C01_SumOfDigits/Hint.md

     num = 12345; then sumOfDigits is 15
     sumOfDigits = 1 + 2 + 3 + 4 + 5 = 15 :-)

-This can be solved in more than one ways
+This can be solved in more than one ways.

 Happy problem solving..!